abelyo252/EliPrint/README.md

 ### Fingerprint Hashing

 The fingerprint hashing process converts pairs of peaks from the constellation map into compact, robust hashes.
-Similar to Shazam's approach, for each anchor point $(t_a, f_a)$, a set of target points $(t_i, f_i)$ within a time window are selected:
+For each anchor point $(t_a, f_a)$, a set of target points $(t_i, f_i)$ within a time window are selected:

 $$T(t_a) = \{(t_i, f_i) \in C \mid t_a < t_i \leq t_a + \Delta t_{max}\}$$